beefyfinance/beefy-dot-com/src/content/blog/cover-your-deposits-with-nexus-mutual.md

 ![](/src/images/blog/n1.png)

-Next, head to the [Buy cover](https://app.nexusmutual.io/cover) page, search for Beefy Finance and click \[Get quote\].
+Next, head to the [Buy cover](https://app.nexusmutual.io/cover) page, search for Beefy and click \[Get quote\].
 You’ll now be able to choose how long you want your cover for and how much you would like to cover.
 You can also select the crypto you’d like a payout in and see the required fee.

 ### How much does it cost?